acanewby/kaniko/README.md

 `--image` can be specified for any number of desired images.
 This command will cache those images by digest in a local directory named `cache`.
 Once the cache is populated, caching is opted into with the same `--cache=true` flag as above.
-The location of the local cache is provided via the `--cache-dir` flag, defaulting to `/cache` as with the cache warmer.

 See the `examples` directory for how to use with kubernetes clusters and persistent cache volumes.

+#### Specifying the local cache directory

+For both cases above, the local cache is specified via the `--cache-dir` flag, defaulting to `/cache` as with the cache warmer.

+By default, to remain compatible with legacy behavior, this local cache is assumed to be mounted read-only.
+If you wish to write intermediate layers and images back to this local cache, you can do so by specifying `--cache-dir-write=true`.

 ### Pushing to Different Registries